rpulber/Web-Security-Playground/README.md

-# Test Vulnerable Websites!
+# Web Security Playground
-This is made for those trying to learn web app vulnabliities and actully understanding what the code behind it is that causes the vulnerablity.
-You can select the vulnerablity you want to learn by navigating to its folder.
-Each folder will have a starting level of 1 and as it progresses it will get more challenging!
+Welcome to the Web Security Playground!
+This platform is designed for those eager to learn about web application vulnerabilities and gain a deep understanding of the underlying code causing these vulnerabilities.
+Explore and test different levels of vulnerabilities by navigating to their respective folders.
+Each level starts with a difficulty rating of 1 and progressively becomes more challenging.

 ### Instructions
 Once you have found the vulnerablity and level you want to test simply download the html document and open it in the browser of your choice and hack away!